Optimal design of lottery with cumulative prospect theory: Experiments

-\cref{table:USAunconprize} describes the distribution of the optimal prize.
-The computation time is 79 seconds.
-The ticket price is \$$3.53 {\times} 10^{39}$ and the maximum prize is \$$3.95 {\times} 10^{39}$.
-The seller's profit is \$$5.05 {\times} 10^{38}$.
-We can see that optimal design consists of almost all the tickets that return gains and the only one enormous loss, which seems unrealistic.
-One possible cause is insensitivity of large loss in the United States setting; since $\beta$ of the United States is $0.49$ and smaller than that of Canada ($\beta=0.83$), we can design the large loss without decreasing the expected utility much.
-Such immense prices can be seen in other settings where $\beta$ is relatively small.
-This phenomenon represents a limitation of the original formulation, and thus we consider an alternative one with an additional constraint on a ticket price.
+\paragraph{The United States setting} We conducted a numerical experiment with the CPT parameters $\paren{\alpha,\beta,\propminus,\weightfuncparamplus, \weightfuncparamminus}=\paren*{0.42, 0.49, 1.36, 0.44, 0.71}$.
+The computation time was \textbf{123 seconds}. \cref{tab:usa,fig:usa} summarize the optimal design of lotteries.
+The loss, which is the constant negative value in \cref{eq:summaryoptimallottery}, is \$$3.53 \times 10^{39}$, and the maximum gain is \$$4.16 \times 10^{38}$.
+The seller's profit is \$$5.05 \times 10^{38}$.
+We can see that the optimal lottery consists of tickets that yield gains except for one ticket with an enormous loss.
+This lottery seems unrealistic because no one has the budget to buy such a too-expensive ticket.
+This result arises from the insensitivity to large losses in the United States setting.
+Since $\beta$ of the United States is $0.49$ and smaller than that of Canada ($\beta=0.83$), we can design the large losses without decreasing the CPT utility much.
+Similar exorbitant prices can be seen in other settings where $\beta$ is relatively small.
+This phenomenon represents a limitation of the original formulation.
+Therefore, we explore the lottery design with an additional constraint on the ticket price, as discussed in \cref{subsec:optlotpricecstr}.